MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ### Security

 - **Passwordless sign-in using FIDO2 security keys** With FIDO2 security keys, users can quickly sign in to Surface Hub without typing usernames and passwords.
 Combined with Single Sign-On (SSO), this feature provides fast and seamless authentication to files, apps, and websites during a meeting.
 To learn more, see [Configure passwordless sign-in on Surface Hub](surface-hub-2s-phone-authenticate.md).
 - **Improvements to passwordless sign-in using Microsoft Authenticator**.
-For organizations that use Azure AD, users can sign in with the Microsoft Authenticator app.
-Additionally, users can sign in with their preferred email aliases in Azure AD or their User Principal Name (UPN).
+For organizations that use Microsoft Entra ID, users can sign in with the Microsoft Authenticator app.
+Additionally, users can sign in with their preferred email aliases in Microsoft Entra ID or their User Principal Name (UPN).
 To learn more, see [Sign in to Surface Hub with Microsoft Authenticator](surface-hub-authenticator-app.md).

 ## Learn more